 I freely recognize that there are very reasonable, very compelling cases to be made against the existence of God.

-(As a side note, though, governmental use throughout history to use religion as a justification for their behavior is not one of them.
-The fanatically atheist and genocidal communist regimes of the 20th century should have disabused of that notion.
+(As a side note, though, governmental use of religion throughout history as a justification for grievous behavior is not one of them.
+The fanatically atheist and genocidal communist regimes of the 20th century should have disabused us of that notion.
 If anything, religion has provided a check against, not been an enabler of, the natural inclination to use power for evil.)

-I think that is the situation with many.
-Atheism provides a false sense of intelligence, a false sense of superiority.
+I think that is the situation, for many atheism provides a false sense of intelligence, a false sense of superiority.
 It provides a means through which some can boost their own self-worth.